Things to consider when planning an international elective:

 Other Pre-travel Requirements

-- All UM students are to register their international travel plans using the Travel Request Form.
+- All UM students are to register their international travel plans using the UMB Travel Request Form.
 The form collects emergency information to help UM reach you in the event of a crisis.
 The Travel Request Form is used for travel on UM business, whether or not travel will be reimbursed by UM.
 Access the form via the myUM Portal, or work with your unit's travel coordinator.
+(This is something different than SOS).

 - U.S. citizens traveling or living overseas are encouraged to register with the U.S. Department of State's Smart Traveler Enrollment Program.